 According to McKenzie (2013) the changing socio demographic makeup of suburbs present new planning opportunities and challenges, including associated with transportation and mobility.
+As a result, public transit service provides a positive social benefit in transportation of low-income residents (Scott, 2014).
 Compared to compact urban centers or inner cities, transit availability in suburb communities is relatively poor in most metropolitan areas (McKenzie, 2013).
-Suburbs developed around inadequate public transit Service, placing a burden on low-income residents relies heavily on public transportation (Scott, 2014).
+As a result, suburbs developed around inadequate public transit Service, placing a burden on low-income residents relies heavily on public transportation (Scott, 2014).

-Figure 1: How poor public transport can lead to high job informality rates